 Currently In Production

-Tales From When I Had A Face is an existential fairy-tale told for those of us who still remember the uncertainty of a world steeped in the occult logic of dreams.
+Tales From When I Had A Face is an existential fairy-tale told for those of us who still remember the uncertainty of the occult logic of dreams.
+A story about the ends of worlds, and the beginning of meaning.

 On Ayta’s seventh birthday, there came a knock on the door, and there stood her Gran.
 Once a thing of myth, descended from legends, now just a stooped old woman.
 Through her Gran’s fantastic stories, Ayta’s lonely life growing up in a world in which she didn’t belong is transformed.
 In this land of the distant future, tribes guided by symbol, prophecy, and portent face their own impossible decision, between the Chernayan Empire in the North, and the apocalyptic threat of New Babylon rising in the South.